Overview

 Personal Securities Transactions and Interests

-Through its professional activities, SMART Wealth and its supervised persons are exposed to potential
+Through its professional activities, SMART Wealth and its supervised persons are exposed to conflicts

-potential conflicts by governing the personal securities transactions of certain of its employees,
+conflicts by governing the personal securities transactions of certain of its employees, officers, and

-officers, and directors.
-In particular, the Code of Ethics governs the conduct of certain "access persons"
+directors.
+In particular, the Code of Ethics governs the conduct of certain "access persons" in

 personal accounts that are identical to those recommended by the firm to its clients.
 For these